-Senior Lecturer in Law at Middlesex University Dr David Keane and Jeremie Gilbert of the University of East London examine the suitability of the French constitution to address the issues of modern, multicultural France.
+Senior Lecturer in Law Dr David Keane and Jeremie Gilbert of the University of East London examine the suitability of the French constitution to address the issues of modern, multicultural France.

 After it emerged that some of those who carried out the attacks were French nationals, many renewed longstanding criticisms that the outdated French “republican model” of integration and citizenship might be broken.
 The model’s objective was to achieve the integration of “nationals” – Bretons, Corsicans and others – and viewed from this historical perspective, it has proven to be somewhat successful.
 Most of these groups now feel “French”, and their cultural heritage and languages are recognised as part of French identity.